If you would like to read our Terms of Service, Privacy, and Cookie Policies, please go here.

 - Add a legal question field: this allows you to set out some terms and ask the respondent to explicitly agree or disagree to them.

-If using the legal question field, you can use Logic Jump to direct your respondent straight to the end of the typeform, in the case they don’t accept the terms.
+If using the legal question field, you can use Logic to direct your respondent straight to the end of the typeform, in the case they don’t accept the terms.

 When informing your respondents about how you plan to use their information, you should consider specifying the following: